expiredyoghurt/speechinvader/README.md

   Commands), teacher-uploadable custom question sets via CSV, CSV export of session results, local (per-device) campaign persistence, per-boss Morse-code voice lines, and a streak/combo decay indicator.
+- **v1.5** \u2014 Curriculum-outcome pass: makes broad, deep practice the clearly best path to a top score, rather than grinding Novice + Simple Past.
+  - Streak bonus now scales BY difficulty tier instead of a flat 10%: Novice +5%/streak (cap 50%), Veteran +10%/streak (cap 100%), Elite +15%/streak
+    (cap 200%).
+  - New flat, once-per-session **Tense Coverage bonus** for choosing Mixed (or 3+ individually-picked tenses) \u2014 +40 points per correct answer, added at mission end.
+  - Adaptive difficulty now also goes **up**: 8-out-of-the-last-10 rolling accuracy at a tier permanently locks that tier out (saved to the pupil's campaign profile) and bumps the session up one tier; Infinite Mode additionally auto-promotes on a 10-answer live streak.
+  - Leaderboard names are colour-coded by difficulty reached (Novice red, Veteran silver, Elite gold); Mixed-tense high scores get a gold (Elite) or silver (Veteran) frame.
+  - New **Class Controls** in the Admin Console \u2014 teacher-toggleable, server-synced on/off switches per practice style (Grammar Practice / Spot the Error) and difficulty tier (Novice / Veteran / Elite), backed by a new public-read/admin-write `/api/settings` endpoint.
+  - Backend now ships in two flavors with an identical REST contract \u2014 Cloudflare Workers (this folder) and Firebase Cloud Functions + Firestore (`../firebase/`).
+Pick one; `speech-invaders.html` only needs its `API_BASE` constant pointed at whichever you deploy.

 Whole-class/projector mode (shared live session, teacher-controlled pacing, server-side answer validation) is scoped but not yet built \u2014 it